 From December 2016 to January 2017, I worked with the creative director, lead user experience designer and chief marketing officer to lead the redesign project for the Live Event screen.
 I designed from wireframes, icons, Zeplin, product documentation, to prototyping.

 Our number one goal was the scalability that was going to endure the future features for our engineering and marketing needs.
 We were aiming to scale 1) internationally without labels, 2) new hardware features like lights and siren and 3) for multiple platforms - iOS, Android, macOS, tvOS, Android TV, Samsung Smart Fridge and Amazon Echo Show.

-> From Q4 2016 to Q1 2017, I led the design of the Floodlight Cam settings from icons to prototyping with the lead user experience designer.
+From Q4 2016 to Q1 2017, I led the design of the Floodlight Cam settings with the lead user experience designer.
 Our primary goal was to help users adjust the motion zones for lights in the most intuitive way.
 The design is now patented.
 During the development, I worked side by side with the engineers to make sure the mathematics, physics, and interaction were all properly implemented.

-> From Q1 to Q3 2017, I led the redesign and helped build the Motion Settings, Camera Settings, Power Settings, Linked Devices, Motion Snooze and more for the entire product lineup with the core mobile app team.
+From Q1 to Q3 2017, I led the redesign and helped build the Motion Settings, Camera Settings, Power Settings, Linked Devices, Motion Snooze and more for the entire product lineup with the core mobile app team.

 Camera Tiles & New Home Screen